MLAT (Modern Languages Admissions Test)

 If you are applying for one of the following courses you will be required to sit the MLAT as part of the admissions process:

 The Modern Languages Admissions Test is a computer-based test made up of 10 sections.
-Each language section now consists of 20 multiple choice questions, and 10 English-translation questions.
+Each language section consists of 20 multiple choice questions, and 10 English-translation questions.
 The sections you take depends on which course you are applying for.
+You can find out which elements you need to sit using the tables on this page.

 There are eight individual sections for each of the following languages: